WPCV/wpcv-woo-civi-integration/README.md

 ## Known Issues

-This plugin currently relies on the `Order.create` and `Payment.create` API in CiviCRM to register WooCommerce Orders as CiviCRM Contributions.
-There is currently a push in CiviCRM to fix various aspects of this API, which is why this plugin should ideally be used with CiviCRM 5.42.1 or greater.

 Creating Orders in WooCommerce admin is not fully supported.
 It is best to create Orders via the Checkout.